azazel7/BigData-Lab/installation_guides/windows.md

     1. Start menu
     2. Control Panel
     3. User Accounts
-    4. Change my environment variables (last option on the lefthand-side menu)
+    4. Change my environment variables (last option on the lefthand-side menu or search "Edit environment variables")
     5. Click on `New...` under `User variables for <your username>
     6. Set variable name to `PYTHONHOME` and variable value to the path of your newly extracted Python directory (e.g. C:\Users\umroot\AppData\Local\Programs\Python\Python35)